 A summary of the undertaking’s implementation, indicating how it was carried out, any problems that arose, photographs, and the outcome.
 DHS will provide copies of these records, within a reasonable timeframe, when requested in writing by the ACHP or the relevant SHPO, THPO, Indian Tribe, NHO, or the public, as appropriate.

-DHS Qualified Professional: A DHS Qualified Professional is an employee or qualified professional contractor overseen by a DHS employee who provides specialized cultural resource management services, including conducting the appropriate archeological, historical, or architectural analysis and preparing compliance documentation.
-The DHS Qualified Professional performs historic property inventories, evaluations, assessment of effects, and resolution of adverse effects, among other duties, and meets the Secretary of the Interior’s Professional Qualification Standards.
-When providing notification to the appropriate SHPO or THPO of a CRS Undertaking that may potentially adversely affect a historic property, the DHS Qualified Professional ensures the following minimum information is provided in submission packages per the SHPO-specific submittal requirements:
+DHS Qualified Professional: A DHS Qualified Professional is a HQ or Component federal employee or contractor overseen by a DHS federal employee who provides specialized cultural resource management services, including conducting the appropriate archeological, historical, or architectural analysis and preparing compliance documentation.
+The DHS Qualified Professional performs historic property inventories, evaluations, assessment of effects, and resolution of adverse effects, among other duties, and meets the Secretary of the Interior’s Standards and Guidelines for Archeology and Historic Preservation (“Professional Qualification Standards”) in the discipline relevant to the project activities.
+The DHS Qualified individual reviews proposed CRS Undertakings utilizing the Nationwide Programmatic Agreement for Sustainability and Resilience Undertakings Review Form (“review form”) in Appendix B and determines applicability of this Agreement.
+When providing notification to the appropriate SHPO or THPO of a CRS Undertaking that may potentially adversely affect a historic property, the DHS Qualified Professional ensures the following information is approved at the appropriate level within DHS .
+Submission packages for no adverse effect or adverse effect should conform the 36 C.F.R.
+800.11, consider SHPO-specific submittal requirements, and contain, at a minimum:

 Justification of the undertaking being classified as a resilience or sustainability project and subject to the terms of this Agreement;